Lipschitz and biLipschitz Maps on Carnot Groups: Hausdorff Dimension of Lipschitz Images

 \end{co}

 \begin{proof} By the preceding results, $f$ is biLipschitz on some $B \subset A$ with positive $k$-dimensional Hausdorff measure.
-Then the Pansu differential of $f$ at any Lebesgue point of $B$ is such a map. \end{proof}
+Then the Pansu differential of $f$ at any Lebesgue point of $B$ gives the desired homomorphism. \end{proof}

-Because the converse of this result is trivial (the Lie group homomorphism in question is locally Lipschitz), this corollary effectively reduces the question of whether one Carnot group `looks down' on another to a question of the algebras of Lie groups.
+Because the converse of this result is trivial (the Lie group homomorphism in question is locally Lipschitz), Corollary 3.1 reduces the question of whether one Carnot group `looks down' on another to a question about the groups' Lie algebras.

-An easy consequence of Corollary 3.1 is that if $G$ is a rationalizable Carnot group with homogeneous dimension $k$ and $U \subset G$ then every Lipschitz image of $U$ in any Euclidean space is a nullset with respect to $k$-dimensional Hausdorff measure; this follows because there are no injective group homomorphisms from a nonabelian group to an abelian group.
-In fact, we do not even need $U$ to be open here because we are using Euclidean space, where Lipschitz extension properties hold, as our image space.
+An easy consequence of Corollary 3.1 is that if $G$ is a discretizable non-abelian Carnot group with homogeneous dimension $k$ and $U \subset G$ then every Lipschitz image of $U$ in any Euclidean space has zero $k$-dimensional Hausdorff measure.
+This follows because there are no injective group homomorphisms from a nonabelian group to an abelian group.
+In fact, for this consequence we need not assume $U$ is open here because the image space, Euclidean space, has the Lipschitz extension property.

-Despite this, the Lipschitz image of $U$ in $\textbf{R}^k$ can still be quite large.
+Despite having Hausdorff measure $k$-measure zero, the Lipschitz image of $U$ in $\textbf{R}^k$ can still be quite large.
 For example, we have the following theorem, which answers a question asked by Enrico Le Donne (cf \cite{L}):

 \begin{teo}